ToWelie89/TotalRisk/README.md

 ## Publishing new release

-This requires that you have an authorized Github-token as an environment variable on your machine.
+This requires that you have an authorized Github-token as an environment variable on your machine, which at the moment only I do :wink:

 Simply run:

 ```
 npm run publish